climber2002/zendesk-search/README.md

-# Zendesk Search Coding Challange
+# Zendesk Search Coding Challenge

-This is a Ruby solution to Zendesk Search coding challange and it's created by Andy Wang (climber2002@gmail.com)
+This is a Ruby solution to Zendesk Search coding challenge and it's created by Andy Wang (climber2002@gmail.com)

 ## Setup and Running